Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Derivations

 \subsection{Freezing}

 The spin-Macdonald operators~\eqref{eq:spin_D_r} still act nontrivially on polynomials through the difference operators~$\hat{q}_i$.
 To extract a spin chain we proceed along the lines of Uglov~\cite{Ugl_95u}, who in turn followed Talstra and Haldane~\cite{TH_95}.
 In the `static limit' $q\to 1$ the kinetic ($q$-difference) part of the Hamiltonian is suppressed with respect to the potential energy.
-Recall from \textsection\ref{s:intro_spin_RM_operators} and especially \eqref{eq:spin-CS} that physically $q = t^{\hbar/k}$.
+By Appendix~\ref{s:app_CalSut_limit} we have $q = t^{\hbar/k}$ in terms of the physical interpretation as a quantum many body system.
 The limit $q\to1$ can thus be viewed either as letting $k \to \infty$ or as the \emph{classical} limit~$\hbar\to 0$.
 The dynamical (polynomial) and spin parts are treated differently, however; the latter will remain fully quantum mechanical.
 The physical picture is that the particles moving on the circle come to a halt and `freeze', so that only the spin interactions remain.
 The idea of \emph{freezing} can already be found in \cite{Sha_88}, and was worked out more concretely in \cite{Pol_93}.

 At the point $q=1$ the spin-Macdonald operators become trivial: by \eqref{eq:D_r_q=1}, the `classical' spin-Macdonald operators just are (Gaussian binomial) multiples of the identity,

 We therefore have to consider a neighbourhood of the classical point and linearise in $q$, i.e.\ take the \emph{semiclassical} limit. \begin{definition} We will write